-Our hearts go out to everyone who has been affected by the recent wildfires.
-If you’ve been impacted, we may be able to help.
-Please reach out to learn more about what options are available.
+Our hearts go out to everyone affected by natural disasters, and we may be able to help.
+Please reach out to learn more about available options.

-Umpqua Bank’s Custom Construction team will assist you with the process of getting your home repaired.
-Please see our Mortgage Insurance Claim Information sheet for instructions on what you need to do to get the claims process started.
-Please contact the Custom Construction team at (888) 622-9220, or by email at MortgageHazardClaims@UmpquaBank.com with questions.
+Umpqua Bank’s Custom Construction team can help you with the process of getting your home repaired or rebuilt.
+Please see our Mortgage Insurance Claim Information sheet for instructions to get the claims process started, and contact the Custom Construction team with questions at (888) 622-9220 or MortgageHazardClaims@UmpquaBank.com.

-If you are unable to pay your mortgage due to the recent wildfires, you may be eligible for disaster forbearance.
-This allows you to stop making payments for a period of time.
-Late fees will be suppressed and no negative credit reporting will occur.
-Please call (866) 743-4931 to speak to a Home Preservation Officer.
-The team can also be reached by email at HomePreservation@UmpquaBank.com.
-Please see our disaster forbearance FAQs below for more information.
+If you are unable to pay your mortgage due to a natural disaster, you may be eligible for disaster forbearance, which allows you to stop making payments for a period of time.
+Please see our Disaster Forbearance FAQs below for more information and contact the Home Preservation team at (866) 743-4931 to speak to a Home Preservation Officer or reach out by email to HomePreservation@UmpquaBank.com.

-Our Home Preservation Officers are available during normal business hours, Monday through Friday (except holidays) between 8 a.m. and 5 p.m.
+Our Home Preservation Officers are available Monday through Friday (except holidays) between 8 a.m. and 5 p.m.
 Pacific Time.

 Borrowers who can make their payments should continue to do so.
 Forbearance options are limited to those who have experienced a financial hardship that has impacted their ability to make their monthly mortgage payment.